LogtalkDotOrg/logtalk3/adapters/NOTES.md

 	gnu.pl

 GNU Prolog supports the ISO Prolog standard.
 No problems expected.
+The adapter file sets the `strict_iso` flag to `off`.
+This is recommended but not required to support Logtalk.

 You can generate a new Prolog top level that embeds Logtalk by following the steps (exemplified for POSIX systems):